vnguyendon/gw-config-apis/data/bot/readme.md

 #### 8.3.3 Action: ShowCards

 We can use the action `ShowCards` to show a card made of some text and an image.
-We can specify the category of the text and the image that we want to receive by detailing the `Intention` in the `Params`
+We can specify the category of the text and the image that we want to receive by detailing the `Intention` in the `Parameters`
 Example:

      ...